fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/airport_slot.md

 This airport slot reference is expressed as a CharacterString with a maxLength set to 10.
-This is based on the recommendation of the taskforce of experts from the European Airport Coordinators Association (EUACA), the International Air Transport Association (IATA) and EUROCONTROL which was set-up as to discuss solutions for integrating airport slot information into FF-ICE information.
+This is based on the recommendation of the taskforce of experts from the European Airport Coordinators Association (EUACA), the International Air Transport Association (IATA) and EUROCONTROL which was set-up in order to discuss solutions for integrating airport slot information into FF-ICE information.

 ## Examples

-Example of departure airport slot allocated to a General Aviation/Business Aviation (from ATMRPP-WG/28-WP/653)
+Identification of a departure airport slot allocated to a General Aviation/Business Aviation (from ATMRPP-WG/28-WP/653)
 ```xml
 <!--xmlns:fx="http://www.fixm.aero/flight/4.3"-->
 <fx:flight>